Apply Now

 A County Court Judgment, commonly referred to as a CCJ, can significantly hinder your ability to secure credit or financing.
 This legal decision, issued in regions such as England, Wales, and Northern Ireland, indicates that a court has ruled you owe a debt.
 Once filed, this judgment remains on your credit record for a duration of six years, signalling to potential lenders that you may pose a higher risk.
 This can lead to increased difficulties in obtaining loans, credit cards, or even rental agreements, as landlords and lenders often scrutinize your credit history for any signs of financial distress.

-County Court Judgments Explained: What You Need To Know | Debt Consolidation LoansIt’s essential to be aware that the question “Do you have any County Court Judgments against you?” is a standard inquiry found on numerous financial forms, including rental applications.
+County Court Judgments Explained: What You Need to Know | Debt Consolidation LoansIt’s essential to be aware that the question “Do you have any County Court Judgments against you?” is a standard inquiry found on numerous financial forms, including rental applications.
 Having a CCJ can raise red flags, making it crucial to understand your options and the implications of this financial status.

 If a CCJ has been issued against you, consider the following steps to mitigate its impact: